-In an English auction, in order to keep bids coming, the auctioneer is traditionally the key figure, the star performer (Smith 1989).
-The auctioneer must create a feeling of community in which there is trust and participation, or the auction will fail.
-This is particularly important, Smith (1989) notes, when not all bidders are physically present and some bids are left or phoned in.
+In order to keep bids coming in an English auction, the auctioneer is traditionally the key figure, the star performer (Smith 1989).
+The auctioneer must fundamentally create a feeling of community in which there is trust and participation, or the auction will fail.
+This is particularly important, Smith noted, when not all bidders are physically present and some bids are left or phoned in.
 In order to create this level of community within which auctions function, "there is always the need for a skilled auctioneer to direct the production" by establishing the proper amount of social distance.
 This usually involves decreasing social distance through such techniques as addressing bidders by name, telling jokes and stories, and introducing auction assistants (56).
-Cassady (1967), writing about the auctioneer's role in an English auction, focuses on the "chant" by which the auctioneer recognizes and asks for bids.
-The chant includes a starting price (which might or might not be suggested by the auctioneer), bids received, the next bid sought (which indicates the increment between bids), filler words and phrases, and the announcement of sale.
-"The key functionary in auction sales," says Cassady, "is the auctioneer" (92).
+Cassady (1967) has also written about the auctioneer's role in an English auction, focusing on the "chant" by which the auctioneer recognizes and asks for bids.
+The chant includes a starting price (which might or might not be suggested by the auctioneer), actual bids received, the next bid sought (which indicates the increment between bids), filler words and phrases, and the announcement of sale.
+"The key functionary in auction sales," wrote Cassady, "is the auctioneer" (92).

 The chant itself, though different auctions apply it in different ways, establishes a rhythm for the auction (Smith 1989).
 Auctions are by nature ambiguous and contingent-the value of items is unknown until a price is determined by the gathered community.
 A chant introduces an element of consistency and form to this uncertain process.
-The persistent nature of the auctioneer's chant makes it rise above the din of bidders and sellers examining items, discussing items, and bidding, so that the auctioneer maintains control of the proceedings.
-The auctioneer, through the chant, controls the duration of the bidding on each item, suggests bid increments, prolongs the bidding through filler words and banter so that potential bidders have more time to consider their bids, and sometimes even appeals to specific bidders for help.
-The chant, then, functions to personalize an auction and locate order and control in the person of the auctioneer, whose steady voice can be heard above all else.
+The persistent nature of the auctioneer's chant also rises above the din of bidders and sellers examining items, discussing items, and bidding, so that the auctioneer maintains control of the proceedings.
+The auctioneer, through the chant, controls the duration of bidding on each item, suggests bid increments, prolongs bidding through filler words and banter so that potential bidders have more time to consider their bids, and sometimes even appeals to specific bidders for help (Smith 1989).
+The chant, then, functions to personalize an auction and locate order and control in the person of the auctioneer, the steady voice that can be heard above all else.

-Though there is much variation in auctioneer-directed English auctions, depending on location, auction community, and what is being sold, Kuiper (1992) has proposed a theory of proto-English Auction Speech, based on his study of auctions throughout New Zealand, the United Kingdom, and North America.
-Kuiper's theory gives three rules that are common to all oral English auctions.
-I will deal with each in turn, discussing first how the rule operates in live auctions and then how it is enacted at eBay.
+Though there is much variation in auctioneer-directed English auctions, depending on location, auction community, and what is being sold, Kuiper (1992) has proposed a theory of proto English Auction Speech, based on his study of various auctions throughout New Zealand, the United Kingdom, and North America.
+This theory answers the question, what rules are common to all oral English auctions?
+There are three rules: I will deal with each in turn, discussing first how the rule operates in live auctions and then how it is enacted at eBay.

-Rule 1: auction \rightarrow description + opening bid search + bid calling + sale + (epilogue) [Kuiper 1992, 281]
+Rule 1: auction -> description + opening bid search + bid calling + sale + (epilogue) [Kuiper 1992, 281]

-The auctioneer describes each item for sale and points out any imperfections or important information about the item.
-Part of the auctioneer's job is to promote the items for sale (Cassady 1967).
+The auctioneer describes each item sold and points out any imperfections or important information about the item.
+Cassady (1967) noted that part of the auctioneer's job is to promote the items for sale.
 Because most auctioneers make money on commissions, it is in their best interests to praise items and promote bidding.
-Though items are typically sold "as is" at auctions, auctioneers are also able and often willing to take back items when bidders find damage or find the item to be different from what they expected (Smith 1989).
-Consequently, the description of the item is important to maintaining fairness and ensuring satisfaction.
+Though items are typically sold "as is" at auctions, auctioneers are also able and often willing to take back items when bidders find damage or find the item to be different than they expected (Smith 1989).
+Consequently, the description of the item is key to maintaining fairness and ensuring satisfaction.